AlgoMaster Logo

 Understanding the Problem

 We have a number split across an array, one digit per slot, with the most significant digit at index 0.
-Our job is to add 1 to this number and return the updated array.
-Sounds simple, and for most cases it is: just bump the last digit by one.
+We add 1 to this number and return the updated array.
+For most inputs this is a single step: increment the last digit.

-But what happens when the last digit is 9?
-Adding 1 to 9 gives 10, which means we need to set that digit to 0 and carry 1 to the next position.
-And if that next position is also 9, we carry again.
-The tricky edge case is a number like 999: adding 1 gives 1000, which requires a longer array than the input.
+The complication starts when the last digit is 9.
+Adding 1 to 9 gives 10, so we set that digit to 0 and carry 1 to the next position.
+If that next position is also 9, the carry continues.
+The boundary case is a number like 999: adding 1 gives 1000, which needs a longer array than the input.

 Key Constraints:

 • No leading zeroes → The input is well-formed.
-But our output might need an extra leading digit (e.g., 999 becomes 1000).
+The output might still need an extra leading digit (999 becomes 1000).

 Approach 1: Carry Simulation (Full Loop)